Vocations in the Catholic Church

+In Catholic church life, vocation is understood as hearing or feeling an inner voice or a strong feeling that moves one towards a specific life task.
+This is referred to as a calling to love and to life (in its fullness), which is deeply rooted in the heart of every individual.
+A person can be either called to the consecrated life, to the priesthood, the life as a permanent deacon or to live in the world, either married or single.
+The commitment to act as a missionary is also described as a vocation.

 Vocational discernment is the process by which men and women in the Catholic Church discern, or recognize, their vocation in the church and the world.
-The vocations are the life of a layperson in the world, either married or single, the ordained life of bishops, priests, and deacons, and consecrated religious life.

-Process
+Discernment process

 Each diocese, religious institute, or monastery usually has its own guidelines and advice for men or women discerning religious vocations.
 Many dioceses and religious institutes encourage men and women with potential vocations to spend time, usually anywhere from six months to a year, praying and asking God to enlighten them.
 Those who feel they might be called to a religious vocation are encouraged to seek a spiritual director to help them along the way.
 After the set time, many institutes have a formal discernment process which the candidate will engage in, before entering the institute as a novice, or the seminary.

 Men

 For men there are a number of vocations in the Catholic Church.
 The best known is the vocation to the priesthood, as either a diocesan or a religious priest.
 A diocesan priest serves in a particular diocese and is under the local bishop.
 A religious priest (in this sense) is a member of a specific religious institute such as the Trinitarians, Holy Cross Fathers and Brothers, Augustinians or Jesuits.
 Diocesan and religious priests may also serve for a time in specific apostolates such as military chaplains or the maritime apostolate.

-In addition, men may be called to religious life as a non-ordained friar, monk, or a brother.
-Friars are members of mendicant orders, such the Franciscans or Augustinians.
+In addition, men may be called to religious life as a friar, monk, or a religious brother.
+Friars are members of mendicant orders, such the Order of Friars Minor or Augustinians.
 Monks are usually members of cloistered communities.
-Friars, monks, and religious Brothers all take vows of poverty, chastity, and obedience.
-Benedictine monks take a vow of stability, which is a commitment to their particular community.
+Friars, monks, and religious Brothers all take vows of poverty, chastity, and obedience, but do not receive priestly ordination.
 Members of societies of apostolic life, without taking religious vows, emphasize apostolic service and are fully active in society.

-Other vocations for men in the Catholic Church include those to being permanent deacons, hermits, and consecrated members of a secular institute.
+Other vocations for men in the Catholic Church include those to being permanent deacon, hermits, and members a secular institute.
 It is possible for someone to experience a combination of vocations.
-Thomas Merton became a Trappist monk, was ordained a priest, and lived for a time in a hermitage on the monastery grounds.
+Thomas Merton became a Trappist, was ordained a priest, and lived for a time in a hermitage on the monastery grounds.

-Since the Second Vatican Council, it has become commonplace to consider committed single life, marriage, parenthood, and many other services as "lay" vocations, since each also requires a commitment to Christian faith and practice.